 As the patient population gets older by 1 year, there is an incremental decrease in the mean LDL for the population by a rate of 0.09 mg/dL per year.
 Therefore, when the patient population is older by 1 year (say, 70 to 71 years), we observe a drop in average serum LDL level by approximately 0.09 mg/dL.
 The slope is the rate at which this incremental decrease in LDL level occurs with every increase in age by 1 unit or year.
 If the patient were 75 years old, the LDL would be 125.78 mg/dL.
 The difference in average LDL between a 75 year old and a 70 year old is the product of the slope and the difference in years, 5 years (0.09 X 5 = 0.45 mg/dL).
 Therefore, a 75-year old person will have, on average, a reduction in serum LDL level of 0.45 mg/dL relative to a 70-year old person.

 If the model were saturated, the estimates would estimate the sample descriptive statistics perfectly.
 In the case of sex, a binary variable, this would mean that all women would have the same average LDL and all men would have the same average LDL.
 Because our model is not saturated, there are variations across different Ages.
 The slope, however, remains constant, and we can simply multiple the Age with the slope to see how the one unit change in Age would affect the LDL level.

+Total: 3

 (g)

 RMSE is the sample standard deviation of the residuals.
 We use the RMSE instead of the SD from the sample to calculate our confidence intervals for the parameter estimates.
 RMSE measures the differences between values predicted by the model and values observed from the model.
 It borrows information to get within-group differences.

+Total: 3

 (h)